 How to choose a VPN for Chrome

 Choosing a VPN Chrome extension isn't all that hard.
-Most are lightweight editions of the more extensive desktop software so there is a lot less installation and set-up involved.
+Most are lightweight editions of the more extensive desktop software, so there are a lot less installation and set-up involved.

 Saying that, it's important to consult up to date guides such as this one because Chrome extensions have only recently become popular and more providers are now offering them.

-The five above are our favourite and worked well when used with Chrome.
+The seven above are our favourite and worked well when used with Chrome.
 It really doesn't matter which one you end up choosing.
-We recommend ExpressVPN, but the other 4 are just as good.
+We recommend ExpressVPN, but the other six are just as good.

 All you need to do is select one and sign-up.

 Which is the best free VPN for Chrome?